The Sweetest Thing (film): Home media

-The film was released on DVD and VHS on August 20, 2002.
+The film was released on DVD and VHS on August 20, 2002, by Columbia TriStar Home Entertainment.

 An unrated version was also released on DVD with some extra scenes added, including a musical performance by Diaz, Applegate and Blair, known as "The Penis Song".

 Reception

 On its opening weekend, it earned US$9,430,667 on 2,670 screens, ranking #3 behind Changing Lanes and Panic Room.
 It eventually grossed US$68,696,770 worldwide.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 26% based on 110 reviews, with an average rating of 4.30/10.
-The consensus calls the film "a collection of hit-or-miss gags tied together by a thin plot".
-On Metacritic, the film has an average score of 32 out of 100, based on 30 critics.
-Audiences surveyed by CinemaScore gave the film a grade C+ on scale of A to F.
+On Rotten Tomatoes, the film holds an approval rating of 25% based on 110 reviews, with an average rating of 4.30/10.
+The site's consensus called the film "a collection of hit-or-miss gags tied together by a thin plot."
+On Metacritic, the film has a weighted average score of 32 out of 100, based on 30 critics, indicating "generally unfavorable reviews".
+Audiences surveyed by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 It was among Ebert & Roeper's "Worst of 2002", in the category "Big Stars in Big Bombs".